Board of Trustees

 He lives in Palatine with his wife, Cheryl.
 The couple has two sons.

-David will serve a 1-year term through mid-April 2020.
+Dylan will serve a 1-year term through mid-April 2021.
+For more information on Dylan, see his Instagram page.